mynameisek/whitepaper/README.md

 Every new Phanero will be created at a constant rate commencing from genesis except a number of Phanero will be created and distributed on a one-off basis to users who have made the contribution-by-engagement before genesis.
 In fact, the users’ activities before genesis will also give us valuable insights in designing Phanero.

 Users have to earn the new Phanero purely by “sweat”: making contribution-by-engagement.
 There will not be any sales of newly created Phaneros.
 The final details and implementation of Phaneros will be decided by governance on FBC.

+### Beta of FRN

+The beta of FRN has been released in Jan-2019.
+We are currently inviting friends from our social circle to join.
+The quality of early adopters are crucial to our future success.
+We designed FRN beta in a way to facilitate users to invite their trusted friends to join by giving them recommendations (max.
+350 characters) and endorsing their skills  (max.
+3).

+Giving a recommendation is not difficult, but it is also not as easy as just clicking a button to connect.
+The users need to spend energy and time to write recommendations, and this is what we want from them.

 ## A new business model for social networks with dual-tokens